FROM THE ULTIMATE GUIDE TO MICROLEARNING FOR EDUCATORS

 So, get everyone on the same page and let them know what they’ll be doing once the school term begins.
 Students will come to class prepared and confident knowing what they will be learning what is expected of them.

 TIP: Students are excited before school starts, so why not assign a few lessons online for students to try out?
 You can also post your class syllabus to them prior to classes starting or create an introductory video.

 Would you like to generate more interest in your course?
 Use a few introductory microlearning lessons as tasters, so that students can get an idea of how great your course is before they sign up!

-TIP: You can link to some free ones in BLENDING EDUCATION’s new Blending Space right through your current LMS.
+TIP: You can link to some free ones or place them in your current course when you install the free BLENDING EDUCATION App in your LMS.
 We’ve given you the first chapter of every course to try out absolutely free.

 IDEA #15: USE MICROLEARNING TO SHOW PARENTS WHAT THEIR CHILDREN ARE LEARNING.